Application requirements are detailed below. The application deadline is February 15.

 - The Summer Opportunities for Access & Inclusion application is only available online.

-- High School Transcript - Please send your most recent high school transcript (may be unofficial), and any other grade reports not reflected in the transcript.
+- High School Transcript (may be unofficial): Please submit your most recent high school transcripts.
 We may follow up for your official transcripts at time of enrollment.

-- Letters of Recommendation - We require a recommendation from your school counselor or one academic teacher who is familiar with your work habits, as well as your academic and artistic progress and promise, or your response to teaching/directing and spirit of cooperation in group situations.
-(Recommendations for the Summer Academy for Math & Science should be written by a STEM teacher.)
+- Letters of Recommendation: We require a recommendation from your school counselor/community-based organization advisor AND one academic teacher who's familiar with your work habits, academic work, and cooperation in group situations.
+(Academic teacher recommendations for the Summer Academy for Math & Science should be written by a STEM teacher.)

 Commuter Policy: To be an eligible commuter student, you must have a permanent residence within approximately 30 miles of campus or within Allegheny County.